gustavoTheot/gustavoTheot/README.md

 - 🌱 I have more affinity with web development using React.js and Node.js.
 But I also have experience with technologies that are below
 - 🎓 Bachelor's Degree in Computer Science at UFPB
 - ✋ I'm Gustavo Theotonio.
 I'm enchanted by the possibility that technology offers us to solve problems
-- 🔭 I'm currently studying Next.js, Spring Boot and Testing
+- 🔭 I'm currently studying Design System, Spring Boot and Testing
 - 📪 Contact me gustavotheotonio46@gmail.com
 </br>